 You can withdraw money from your Lifetime ISA either to fund the purchase of your first home (up to the value of £450,000) or when you’re aged 60 years or older.
 Anything else and withdrawing from a Lifetime ISA carries strict withdrawal rules and penalties.

-Barring a terminal illness, you’ll have to pay a 25% government withdrawal charge, meaning you’ll get back less than you’ve put in.
+Barring a terminal illness, you’ll have to pay a 25% government withdrawal charge (the withdrawal penalty will be temporarily reduced from 25% to 20% from 6 March 2020 till 5 April 2021 due to coronavirus) meaning you’ll get back less than you’ve put in.

 If you’re looking to buy with a partner, sibling or friend, you can split your Lifetime ISA benefits.